voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

                 # Whether to allow multiple instances of the panel to be opened
                 allow_multiple=False,

-                # Whether the panel should be made available in the grid, or
+                # Whether the panel should be available in the grid view
-                # the modal, or both (default = grid only)
+                # modal view, or both
+                # Possible values: "grid", "modal", "grid modal"
-                surfaces="grid modal"
+                surfaces="grid modal" # default = "grid"

                 # Markdown-formatted text that describes the panel.
 This is
                 # rendererd in a tooltip when the help icon in the panel